xgeorgio/dev/dosmemx/README.md

 <b>DOSmemX: Extended memory functionality and DPMI server checker for DOS/x86 machines</b>

 Description:<br/>
+<p>By the beginning of the '90 the personal computers started to have more than the conventional 640 KB of RAM available for user programs.
+However, DOS did not have native support for memory address space above the first 1024 KB.
+Moreover, the memory addressing used a segmented 16-bit pair of pointers, making it even more complex to add support e.g. for 4 MB or 8 MB of RAM, which was becoming a norm even for home computers.
+Native support in DOS-compatible machine emerged only after Microsoft Windows NT and XP came to life.</p>
+<p>some text</p>

 Example output from XMSTEST (tested in DOSbox 0.74):
 <pre>